What's On in Amsterdam April 2019

 King's Day events are observed all over the Netherlands including Arnhem, Den Haag, Eindhoven, Groningen, Haarlem, Rotterdam and Utrecht.

-National Holocaust Museum – The newly opened museum presents Tangible Memories from the Jewish Monument, exhibition of objects, photos and documents of people affected by the Holocaust.
-Opened 2 Sep 2016, ongoing until end 2019.
+National Holocaust Museum – Opened in 2016, this museum is under development and currently presents Tangible Memories from the Jewish Monument, exhibition of objects, photos and documents of people affected by the Holocaust.
+Ongoing until end 2019.

 Check out our comprehensive Amsterdam museums section